 Appeal to Authority

-This fallacy can occur when someone says that something is true because a person who is an authority says it.
+This fallacy can occur when someone says something is true because someone who is an authority says it.
 Any argument based on one’s power is fallacious.

 The appeal to authority fallacy happens when someone uses an expert or person in a position of power to support a conclusion they have drawn.
 It is a persuasive technique, but any argument based on one’s authority is fallacious.